Grid Iron Terraced Housing

 Later Characteristics

-Later developments of this zone have been most pronounced on the sites of former brickworks and quarries related to their construction.
-Frequently these sites have been reused for infill development of housing or commercial developments – often retaining dramatic former quarry faces through sandstone geological sequences.
+Later development within this zone has focussed on the sites of former brickworks and quarries (that produced building materials for the original phase of development).
+Frequently these sites have seen infill housing or commercial developments – often retaining dramatic former quarry faces through the sandstone geological sequences.
 Good examples of such reuse can be found at Brincliffe and Woodseats.
-Elsewhere there has been considerable redevelopment of earlier allotment garden sites for housing, mostly small areas of semi detached housing in the early to mid 20th century.
+Elsewhere there has been considerable redevelopment of earlier allotment garden sites for housing, mostly small areas of semi-detached housing, in the early to mid 20th century.

-Clearance of terraced housing has been limited in this zone.
-The most notable exceptions being at Highfields and Lowfields where three blocks of late 19th century grid iron terracing were demolished in the 1970s, and within Burngreave and Page Hall where further small areas have (and continue to be) subject to clearance programmes.
+Housing clearance has, by and large, been restricted to areas of older housing in other zones.
+In Sheffield this process was undertaken on a large scale across grid iron terraced areas in the 1960s and 1970s and has been separately described in the ‘Terraced Housing Clearance Areas’ zone.
+The most notable exceptions are at Highfields and Lowfields, where three blocks of late 19th century grid iron terracing were demolished in the 1970s, and within Burngreave and Page Hall, where small areas have (and continue to be) subject to clearance programmes.

 Bibliography